sambae/Yoke/README.md

 # Yoke

 A lightweight data binding library in Swift for iOS.
-Great for those times when you want to observe changes in your view models and bind them to UI but want to avoid pulling in a heavy FRP library.
+Great for  when you want to observe changes in your view models and bind them to UI but also want to avoid pulling in a heavy FRP library.
 Yoke provides a simple API through a property wrapper called `DataBinding` which can be observed from your view controllers.

 ## Usage